NME Created an Indie Scene Out of Thin Air in 2002 and Made It Stick

 Videos by VICE

 Fifteen years ago, NME found itself in something of a transitional period.
-Coming out of what Peter Robinson—Popjustice editor and an NME contributor at the time—calls “the arse-end of Britpop,” and as the turn of the millennium dampened the UK’s love of dance music, the magazine had to find something new to get excited about.
-Luckily they found The Strokes and The Libertines, and—according to then-editor Conor McNicholas—“created a scene out of thin air.”
-For anyone following music which actually felt exciting, NME stood at the center of that scene and became a definitive voice for the culture they were reporting on.
-Since we’re looking back all week on 2002 as the year that birthed VICE UK, we asked some of NME’s key players what it was like working there at the time—from going to a chippy with Oasis to bumping into The Libertines in the pub—and why the magazine meant so much.
+Coming out of what Peter Robinson – Popjustice editor and an NME contributor at the time – calls “the arse-end of Britpop,” and as the turn of the millennium dampened the UK’s love of dance music, the magazine had to find something new to get excited about.
+Luckily they found The Strokes and The Libertines, and – according to then-editor Conor McNicholas – “created a scene out of thin air.”
+For anyone following music which actually felt exciting, NME stood at the centre of that scene and became a definitive voice for the culture they were reporting on.
+Since we’re looking back all week on 2002 as the year that birthed VICE UK, we asked some of NME’s key players what it was like working there at the time – from going to a chippy with Oasis to bumping into The Libertines in the pub – and why the magazine meant so much.

 Conor McNicholas – Editor